willschulz/tricordR/README.md

 tricordR::initialize()
 ```

+This is where scraped data, scraping logs, and token sets will be stored.

 Then install a set of Twitter tokens by passing the relevant parameters to the ```saveToken``` function:

 ``` r